-Telecommunication networks are an essential part of the day-to-day running of businesses and providing essential public services around the world.
-However, over the last decade concerns have been raised over the security of these networks and their ability to operate with disruption.
+Telecommunication networks are an essential part of the day-to-day running of businesses and provide essential public services around the world.
+However, over the last decade, concerns have been raised over the security of these networks and their ability to operate with disruption.
 This article looks at the main threats to telecommunication networks and the strategies that are in place to tackle these issues.

 Businesses, government agencies, health care and social interactivity of entire nations rely on core telecommunications services such as telephones and internet facilities which are delivered by network providers.
 There are a number of natural, non-deliberate and malicious threats posed to various areas of a telecommunication network, including fixed-line, mobile, undersea and satellites.